 - 74% of people suffer from speech anxiety.
 This fear in men stands at 73% and 75% for women.
 This prevents them from making good presentations.

 - 5% of the world’s population aged between 5 and 50 suffer from the fear of speaking in the open to others.
 People look for a solution to this by turning to hypnosis therapy and self-help books.

 - More men than women seek assistance in speech anxiety.

 Overcoming Your Fear of Public Speaking

 When it comes to public speaking, it is believed that past events can cause one to develop the fear of public speaking.
 Glossophobia is believed to have its roots in social anxiety.
 Hypnotherapy is used as a treatment for this condition.

 Hypnotherapy is a therapeutic technique in which clinicians use suggestions and visualization techniques.
-These techniques instill positive thinking.
-They are designed to relax help you relax and focus your mind, boost confidence and reduce anxiety.
+These techniques instil positive thinking.
+They are designed to help you relax and focus your mind, boost confidence and reduce anxiety.
 Ultimately, this will help you feel calm and collected when you hit the stage!
 As with most phobias, glossophobia is not something you can control consciously.